Hydrant flushing on Tuesday - WHIZ News

-ZANESVILLE, Ohio–The City of Zanesville’s Water Division will be flushing hydrants Tuesday within the general area of Taylor, Kinzel, Winton, Englewood, N and S Samuel, Harding Road , and all side streets.
+ZANESVILLE, Ohio–The City of Zanesville’s Water Division will be flushing hydrants Tuesday within the general area of Center, Rankin, East, West, Country Club, Bell, Wabash, Princeton, Bethesda Dr., (including Genesis Hospital), Fairway Lane, Maple Avenue, and all side streets.

 Flushing will be from 7:30 a.m. to 3:00 p.m.